boomsaas/style-guide/README.md

 # The BoomSaaS Style Guide

-## You are writing code for other people
+## You are writing code for other people to read

 Code should be as understandable as possible.
 This means we'll have less to explain to our future selves, and to each other.
 It requires a little more work up front but that pay off because [this code will be read many times more than it is modified](https://blog.codinghorror.com/when-understanding-means-rewriting/).
 With that in mind, the patterns below have emerged, and this document has been refined by various folk over a few years.